zimfw/git/README.md

   * `GSI` initializes and clones submodules recursively.
   * `GSl` lists the commits of all submodules.
   * `GSm` moves a submodule.
-  * `GSs` synchronizes submodules' remote URL to the value specified in `.gitmodules`.
+  * `GSs` synchronizes remote URL of submodules to the value specified in `.gitmodules`.
   * `GSu` fetches and merges the latest changes for all submodules.
   * `GSx` removes a submodule.